dragomirtitian/babel-decorators-metadata/README.md

 # babel-decorators-metadata

 This is an experimental babel plugin that emits decorator metadata.
-Based on requiremnets from [here](https://stackoverflow.com/questions/53015862/metadata-retention-with-typescript-babel-7-decorators/54360611#54360611)
+Based on requirements from [here](https://stackoverflow.com/questions/53015862/metadata-retention-with-typescript-babel-7-decorators/54360611#54360611)

 Limitations:
 * If no type annotation is present we have no type to write